Blog

 Knowing if your competitor’s site is built with WordPress can tell you a few things about their strategies and methods, such as what themes or plugins they are using.

-Here are a number of methods you can use to quickly tell if a web site is powered by WordPress:
+Here are some simple methods you can use to quickly tell if a website has been built using WordPress:

-If you know how to view the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for an obvious tell-tale footprint that the site was built with WordPress …
+If you know how to access the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for a tell-tale footprint that the site was built with WordPress …

-Viewing page source code using the Firefox web browser
+Viewing your page source code using the Firefox web browser

-(View the web page source code in Firefox)
+(View the web page source code using Firefox)

-Suppose that you are surfing the web and you come across a website that you like, and you’re wondering if the site uses WordPress …
+Let’s say that you are browsing online and you visit a website that you like, and you wonder if the site is built on WordPress …

 Viewing The Page Source Code In Firefox